 Most aircraft accidents are caused by a chain of events rather than just one error.
 The vast majority of accidents are preventable.
 We want more pilots to realize that — by understanding decisions made in accidents — they can make better decisions, fly smarter, and be safe.

-By offering more convenient access to NTSB reports, and making them easier to digest, Flight Chain App helps facilitate that decision-making.
+By offering more convenient access to NTSB reports, and making them easier to digest, Flight Chain App helps enhance situational awareness and influence good decision-making.
 Together we can drive down that general aviation accident trend.

 There's an often-used phrase in aviation: a good pilot is always learning.
 Flight Chain App helps you go from where you are today — a good pilot — to where you want to be: a better pilot, a safer pilot.